Section 6: Programme Progression and Award

 6.4b Classification Average

-For more information, see the Rules for Award.
+For more information, see the Academic Regulations.

 A Classification Calculator is also available which will allow you to estimate your final degree classification.